[Travel] Covid travel insurance still mandatory in 41 countries across the world this summer

-In fact, Asia is the continent with the highest proportion of countries requiring travel insurance when entering their territory, with nearly 35.42% of the countries of this continent in which this measure is still in force in June 2022, ahead of America (24.56%).
+In fact, Asia is the continent with the largest number of countries requiring travel insurance when entering their territory, with nearly 33% of the countries around the world in which this measure is still in force in August 2022, ahead of America (24.56%).
 On the other hand, the obligation of travel insurance in Europe is close to zero.

 What does the Canadian government recommend for travel?

 Canadian government authorities issue health and safety recommendations for each country of destination, depending on the evolution of the situation on site, according to a level system ranging from 1 to 4, detailed as follows: